-Prior to the evaluation, a project overview sheet, which gives an overview of the target project, is prepared to summarize the scope of evaluation (see "Table 5: Project Overview Sheet" on pages 23 to 24).
+Prior to the evaluation, a project overview sheet, which gives an overview of the target project, is prepared to summarize the scope of evaluation (see "Table 5: Project Overview Sheet").
 The sheet should be prepared in a format that makes it easy to compare the plan and the results.
 The logic model prepared in policy level evaluation is not mandatory in project level evaluation.